SupaMinovative/SupaMinovative/README.md

 Hi there 👋

-I’m **Min** — a self-taught and passionate beginner in Java ☕ and Android Development 📱, with a growing interest in software development as a whole.
-I'm excited to explore all opportunities in tech, from building apps to solving real-world problems through code.
+I’m **Min** — a self-taught and passionate Junior Android Developer 📱 with solid Java ☕ skills and a strong drive to keep growing.
+I’ve built Android apps using MVVM architecture, Room Database, RecyclerView, and multithreading — while constantly deepening my knowledge and sharpening my skills in software development.

-**The more I'm captivated by how just a few lines of code can bring ideas to life, the more I'm inspired to keep following this path.**
+My passion for IT keeps growing, and programming has become more than just a skill — it's my hobby and creative outlet.
+It turns abstract ideas into real, meaningful apps. **The more I see how a few lines of code can bring concepts to life, the more inspired I am to keep following this path.**

+I’m excited to take on real challenges, build impactful apps, and grow into a strong, versatile developer.

 ## My most fully developed,